manurawat/demo/README.md

 * The Customer wants to see relevant metrics and logs from the infrastructure for quality assurance and security purposes.

-#### Prometheus/Grafana has been deployed using helm to collect relavant metrics and dashboard.
+#### Prometheus and Grafana has been deployed using helm to collect relavant metrics and dashboard.